+Independent Auditor's Report

-Independent auditor's report to the shareholders of Qianhai Health Holdings Limited
+To the shareholders of

+Qianhai Health Holdings Limited

-前海健康控股有限公司 (incorporated in the Cayman Islands with limited liability)
+(Incorporated in the Cayman Islands with limited liability)

-QUALIFIED OPINION
+OPINION

-We have audited the consolidated financial statements of Qianhai Health Holdings Limited (the "Company") and its subsidiaries (collectively referred to as the "Group") set out on pages 57 to 131, which comprise the consolidated statement of financial position as at 31 December 2021, and the consolidated statement of profit or loss, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Qianhai Health Holdings Limited (the "Company") and its subsidiaries (collectively referred to as the "Group") set out on pages 56 to 127, which comprise the consolidated statement of financial position as at 31 December 2022, consolidated statement of profit or loss, consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, except for the possible effects of the matters described in the "Basis for Qualified Opinion" section of our report, the consolidated financial statements give a true and fair view of the consolidated financial position of the Group as at 31 December 2021, and of its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA") and have been properly prepared in compliance with the disclosure requirements of the Hong Kong Companies Ordinance.
+In our opinion, the consolidated financial statements give a true and fair view of the consolidated financial position of the Group as at 31 December 2022, and of its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA") and have been properly prepared in compliance with the disclosure requirements of the Hong Kong Companies Ordinance.

-BASIS FOR QUALIFIED OPINION
+BASIS FOR OPINION